Cross-Border Ecommerce: GDPR + Other Factors for Your Global Takeover

 At last month’s event in NYC, another company, Flow Commerce, presented.
 They’ve been in business for three years and offer similar solutions to Borderfree.
 The founder said he started Flow when he saw that prices and taxes weren’t localized online.
 He also strongly encouraged retailers to sell their products with the duties already paid.
 In other words, don’t wait until delivery for the customer to pay the duties, otherwise retailers could be facing costly returns.

 On a final note about international currencies, shipping and more, we’ll quote Command C’s Lead Tech, Tiffany, “If you can think of it, we can do it.”
 Every challenge has its development solution.
-For example, take a look at how Command C handled multiple currencies in Shopify Plus for Doppler Labs.

 In conclusion, cross-border ecommerce is one of the most important paths forward for retail business growth.
 As we’ve shown, it’s not without it’s challenges, but that’s why we’re here.
 Let’s work together to get your ecommerce store selling internationally.